SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

   - For instance event handlers: `SET HANDLER handler1 handler2 ...
 FOR oref|ALL INSTANCES [ACTIVATION act].`
     - `handler1`, etc. can be specified as follows: `meth` (methods from the same or other classes defined as instance event handlers; event handlers for static events cannot be specified), `oref->meth`, `class=>meth`
     - `FOR oref`: (De)registers event handlers for a single object.
-    - `FOR ALL INSTANCES`: (De)registers all event handlers for all instances.
+    - `FOR ALL INSTANCES`: (De)registers the event handlers for all instances.
     - `ACTIVATION`: Used to (de)register event handlers; expects a single-character text field.
 The default value is `X` (indicating registration; so, the addition is optional for registration).
 A blank value means it is deregistered.
   - For static event handlers: `SET HANDLER handler1 handler2 ...
 [ACTIVATION act].`
     - The statement (de)registers static event handlers (not instance events).